Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Passing <a name="Passing"></a>
 A player performs this action when she does not want to perform any other action for the rest of this Action Phase.
 When it would be the turn of a player that passed, simply skip her.
 If all players have passed, the Action Phase ends and the [Status Phase](#user-content-StatusPhase) starts.
 **Important:** A player may not pass before having used her Strategy Card through a Strategic Action.
+**Note:** A player that passed may still use the Secondary Abilities of Strategy Cards played after she passed.

 #### Strategic Action <a name="StrategicAction"></a>
 A Strategic Action corresponds to playing a Strategy Card.
 When a player performs a Strategic Action, she reads and execute for herself the **Primary Ability** of her Strategy Card, then other players, following the order defined by the Rotation Cycler (starting with either the left or right neighbour of the active player, depending on the orientation of the Rotation Cycler), may choose to execute the **Secondary Ability** of the card.